asadraza-69/dockerized_backend_api/readme.md

-# Blog Website with Django
+# Authentication Website with Django

 This is a Authentication project built using the Django web framework and restapi.
 The project allows users to signin, signup signout, add to cart and product search.
 It also includes user authentication for creating and managing accounts.